František Tomášek: Cardinalate

 On 24 May 1976 Pope Paul VI secretly (in pectore) appointed Tomášek to the College of Cardinals.
 In the following year, the Pope felt the danger of reprisals by the Czechoslovak government was sufficiently diminished for him to publish the appointment on 27 June 1977.
 He also appointed Tomášek Archbishop of Prague, the see over which it had been considered more prudent to let Tomášek continue to have only the powers of an apostolic administrator even after the death of Cardinal Beran on 17 May 1969.

 Tomášek took part in the August and October conclaves of 1978 that elected John Paul I and John Paul II.
 The latter, an old friend of Tomášek, infused new courage in the leaders of the Catholic Church in east-central Europe, including Tomášek, who proceeded to criticise government policies openly and to back initiatives by lay organisations demanding greater freedom, including Charter 77.

 Late life and death

-The Velvet Revolution of November 1989 was followed by Pope John Paul II's April 1990 visit to Czechoslovakia, his first visit to a country, other than his native Poland, under a communist regime.
+The Velvet Revolution of November 1989 was followed by Pope John Paul II's April 1990 visit to Czechoslovakia.
 On 27 March 1991, when Tomášek was almost 92 years old (long past the age of 75 at which bishops are to offer their resignation), his resignation from the governance of the Archdiocese of Prague was made effective.
 He died on 4 August 1992.